SilvoSposetti/ku/README.md

 An export of the the DLX matrix or the Sudoku itself in SVG format is also possible

 ## Getting Started
-Use CMake to configure and generate builds.
+Use Meson to configure and generate builds.

 ### Dependencies
 - C++20
-- CMake
+- Meson